DmBilyk/Bilyk.University.Online-Meditation-and-Mindfulness-Community/README.md

 • Resource Library:Explore articles, videos, and other resources covering topics such as mindfulness techniques, stress management, and holistic wellness.-Coming soon.

+• Event Calendar:Stay up-to-date on upcoming meditation sessions, workshops, and community events to plan your

 • Coming soon.

 ## Project Task Decomposition